Kryha/boloney/README.md

 Online multiplayer game showcasing the potential of Aleo's Zero Knowledge Proof platform.

+Check the companion ZK Gaming Toolkit project [here](https://github.com/kryha/zk-gaming-toolkit).
+Boloney connects to the toolkit to generate proofs for the game.

 ## Getting started

 Before running the application, make sure to install the following software: